claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

   - [Miro](https://www.miro.com) (free if someone else hosts?)
   - [Jamboard](https://jamboard.google.com/) (not actually a drawing tool - postits only)

-## "Like airdrop, but for everything"
+## Snapdrop: "Like airdrop, but for everything"

 Share files between any two devices: https://snapdrop.net/

+## Dux Soup

+LinkedIn marketing tool.
+See marketing.md in clare-tech (Accessible to Clare only).